-2.9.5.6 Rotor turning may not be practical during shipment and should commence as soon as practical after delivery to intermediate and final destination sites.NOTE If lubricated compressor cylinders are attached to the frame and the piston and rods are installed, only rotate the crankshaft if the compressor cylinder bore and piston rod packing lubricator can be operated prior to rotation.
+2.9.5.6 Rotor turning is typically not practical during shipment and should commence as soon as practical after delivery to intermediate and final destination sites.
+If lubricated compressor cylinders are attached to the frame and the piston and rods are installed, only rotate the crankshaft if the compressor cylinder bore and piston rod packing lubricator can be operated prior to rotation.
 On NL compressors, if the compressor cylinders are attached to the frame and the pistons and rods are installed, only rotate the crankshaft if it has been confirmed that all desiccants have been removed and that a positive pressure dry nitrogen purge is being maintained on the cylinders.

 2.9.5.7 Large compressor frames [in excess of approximately 4 m (12 ft) in length] that are not skid mounted and that are to be stored more than a few days prior to installation should be aligned following the manufacturer’s recommendations to prevent permanent distortion of the compressor frame.